This post may include affiliate links. Thank you for your support.

 Instructions

-• Roast the spaghetti squash: Heat oven to 400 degrees F. Line a rimmed baking sheet with parchment paper for easy clean up.
+• Roast the Spaghetti Squash: Heat oven to 400 degrees F. Line a rimmed baking sheet with parchment paper for easy clean up.
 Rub the cut sides of the squash with olive oil and season to taste with salt and pepper.
 Place the squash, cut side down, on the prepared baking sheet.
 Transfer to the oven and bake for 40-50 minutes, or until the squash is tender and easily pierced with a fork.
 When squash is cooked and cool enough to handle, use a fork to gently scrape out the strands of squash and discard squash “shells”.
 Transfer the squash strands, in batches, to a kitchen towel or tea towel.
 Squeeze the excess water out of the spaghetti squash.
 Transfer to a bowl and set aside.
 Keep the oven at 400 degrees F.

 Notes